skpathak2/gemma4_on_raspberrypi/README.md

-# TelegramBot – Local Ollama + Telegram Chatbot
+# TelegramBot – Local Ollama on Raspberry PI 5

 TelegramBot is a Telegram bot that talks to local LLMs via Ollama.
 It supports: